applitude/tic-tac-toe/README.md

 </body>
 ...
 ```

 **class="className"** is an attribute that makes it possible to define styles which are equal to all elements with the same name.
 The classes are defined inside a **.css** file.

-Lastly, lets add a canvas **<canvas>** to our document, the canvas can be used as a container for graphics.
+Now we have to find a way to display graphics for our game.
+To do this we can use a canvas.
+Lets add the canvas **<canvas>** to our document.
 ```HTML
 <body>
     <div class="center-wrapper-parent">